APA Corporation To Acquire Callon Petroleum Company In All-Stock Transaction

-HOUSTON, Jan.
-04, 2024 (GLOBE NEWSWIRE) -- APA Corporation (“APA” or the“Company”) (NASDAQ: APA) and Callon Petroleum Company (“Callon”) (NYSE: CPE) have entered into a definitive agreement under which APA will acquire Callon in an all-stock transaction valued at approximately $4.5 billion, inclusive of Callon's net debt.
+APA Corporation ("APA" or the "Company") (NASDAQ: APA ) and Callon Petroleum Company ("Callon") (NYSE: CPE ) have entered into a definitive agreement under which APA will acquire Callon in an all-stock transaction valued at approximately $4.5 billion, inclusive of Callon's net debt.
 Under the terms of the transaction, each share of Callon common stock will be exchanged for a fixed ratio of 1.0425 shares of APA common stock.
 The transaction is expected to be accretive to all key financial metrics and add to APA's inventory of high quality, short-cycle opportunities.
 Callon's assets provide additional scale to APA's operations across the Permian Basin, most notably in the Delaware Basin, where Callon has nearly 120,000 acres.
 On a pro forma basis, total company production exceeds 500,000 BOE per day and enterprise value increases to more than $21 billion.*

 Key Highlights